PrestigeBR/PrestigeBR.github.io/_posts/2022-04-13-loadingscreens.md

 Now a minigame in this situation isn't quite ideal and you'd have to do more with this to get it to a place where its shipable but the point of this example is to demonstrate that the plugin is quite easy to modify and shape to your liking.

-Go get crazy with it.
+Go get creative with it.